Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/progress_report.md

 NAT4-raw.txt.
 Even though that issue is fixed, ABCE1-P1 is still taking lines that are not his.
 For example, lines that are for NAT8-raw.txt are listed as
 ABCE1-P1's lines.
 I will look into my loop that calculates utterance numbers in the future to fix this issue.
+I also plan to add more markdown cells to explain my code.
+I've been using a lot of comments, but I will add Markdown cells once I have fixed the errors in my current code.

 ## 11/2/17
 As an organization member, I am not allowed to delete the new repo I created yesterday, so it is currently still on GitHub.